simoncowen88/dogeconf-19/talk/90-expr.md

 &nbsp;

-There's no place to do slow up-front work
+There's no place to do slow up-front work.

 ---